 Unless you are prepared for a lot of travel and to conjure images from ruins you will get no better comprehensive glimpse into Ireland's past than here.
 All combined with an easy stroll through landscaped areas of a wide variety and steeped in Irish history.
 The story of human settlements in Ireland is told, starting in the Stone Age and then continuing (in leaps and bounds) to the Anglo-Norman era, via Celts, monks, and Vikings.

-Vying for the title of the best historical attraction in County Wexford, the 1798 Centre in Enniscorthy retells the story of United Irishmen and Loyalist suppression.
-In a balanced, accessible way.
+Vying for the title of the best historical attraction in County Wexford, the 1798 Centre in Enniscorthy retells the story of United Irishmen and Loyalist suppression during Ireland's major rebellion of 1798.
+The history is presented in a balanced, accessible way.
 Located in the shadow of Vinegar Hill, where the Irish rebels made their last, ill-fated stands against the redcoats, the museum sets Wolfe Tone's rebellion in the wider European context of revolution and reaction.
 Innovative features include the clever use of multi-media installations and the thought-provoking arrangements of displays.
-Having all the major players of 1798, rebel as well as loyalist, reduced to pieces on a chessboard really brings home the tactical and strategic "political game" that was enacted on Irish soil at the time.
-Highly recommended!
+Having all the major players of 1798, rebel, as well as loyalist, essentially reduced to pieces on a chessboard, brings home the tactical and strategic "political game" that was enacted on Irish soil at the time.
+It is a must-see for history buff interested in Ireland's patriot movements.

-Impressive and interesting, the replica tall ship Dunbrody provides a reminder of the famine area and a lasting memorial to the Irish-Americans...many of which started their new life on these "coffin ships".
+Like many parts of Ireland, County Wexford was hard hit by the famine.
+Impressive and interesting, the replica tall ship Dunbrody provides a reminder of the famine area and a lasting tribute to Irish-Americans.
+Many people boarded these kinds of boats, also known as "coffin ships" to set sail for a new life.
 Built just a few years ago, the Dunbrody is a faithful replica of a trader and passenger ship that plied the trans-atlantic route in the middle of the 19th century.
 With some modern additions (like an engine and safety equipment, but you won't notice most of it).
-It provides a (slightly sanitized) glimpse into the past and how the passage through often rough seas must have been.
-The "romance of the sea" does not really come into it.
-The adjacent museum gives more details.
-A new venture is the Irish-American Hall of Fame, honouring emigrants that made good.
-Expect the usual suspects, but not Whitey Bulger...
+It provides a glimpse into the past and how the passage through often rough seas must have been.
+The adjacent museum gives more details about the immigrant experience aboard similar vessels.
+A new venture is the Irish-American Hall of Fame, honoring emigrants that found fame and success across the ocean.

-Tucked away a short distance from the coast (but accessible from the open sea via an estuary), Tintern Abbey is bypassed by many much to their loss.
-A former Cistercian abbey, often confused with its "sister" in Wales, this partly ruined complex still gives off a special "vibe" and manages to convey an impression just how important the religious orders were in those days.
-The solitary setting in an undulating landscape lets the modern visitor take in the massive scale of the former monastery, without being distracted by modern developments that encroach upon the historic setting.
+Tucked away a short distance from the coast (but accessible from the open sea via an estuary), Tintern Abbey is often overlooked but it would a shame to skip it on your trip to County Wexford.
+A former Cistercian abbey, often confused with its "sister" in Wales, this partly ruined complex remains impressive and manages to convey an idea of just how important the religious orders were in the medieval times when it was built.
+The solitary setting in a landscape of rolling green hills lets the modern visitor take in the massive scale of the former monastery, without being distracted by modern developments that encroach upon the historic setting.
 No wonder you'll see lots of wedding parties having their official photos taken here!
+The backdrop is stunning.

 This is an unusual attraction—trees from all around the world, planted in Wexford in memory of US President John F. Kennedy in the John F. Kennedy Arboretum.
-While JFK might be better known for his role in the space race, this natural space makes a wonderful memorial for everyone to simply enjoy.
-Serious dendrologists will be kept occupied for ages, while the mere nature-loving mortals can enjoy long, relaxing walks through a lovely landscape.
-Busy with local visitors on weekends and during the school holidays, but otherwise an oasis of calm.
+While JFK might be better known for his role in the space race, this natural space makes a wonderful living memorial for everyone to simply enjoy.
+Serious green thumbs will be kept occupied for ages, while anyone with a nature-loving heart can enjoy long, relaxing walks through a lovely landscape.
+Often full of local visitors on weekends and during the school holidays, this garden is an oasis of calm in County Wexford.

-Quite near the JFK Arboretum you will also find Kilmokea Gardens—recommended viewing for gardening amateurs and the more serious horticulturist.
-Laid out in the grounds of a former rectory, the gardens are divided into formal, agricultural and parkland sections, encompassing lakes, archaeological areas of interest and even an Italian pavilion.
-If you want to linger, Kilmokea House also offers superb accommodation in a tranquil, historical setting.Continue to 9 of 11 below.
+Quite near the JFK Arboretum, you will also find Kilmokea Gardens—a recommended stop for gardening amateurs and the more serious horticulturist.
+Laid out in the grounds of a former church rectory, the Wexford gardens are divided into formal, agricultural and parkland sections, including lakes, archaeological areas of interest and even an Italian pavilion.
+If you want to linger, Kilmokea House also offers superb accommodation in a tranquil, historical setting next to the lovely gardens.

-Take a road trip right down to the southern tip of the sizeable Hook Peninsula.
-Which takes time and some patience.
-But the journey is rewarding.
-Hook Head Lighthouse is the oldest lighthouse still in operation in Ireland, thus part of Irish history, and can be visited on a guided tour.
-The tower was first erected in the middle ages and stands proud and stout on a rocky shore, which in itself is great for extended walks in bracing air.
-While climbing the tower for the view seems to be a bit superfluous, the insight into the workings of a lighthouse are fascinating.
-Afterward, enjoy a cup of tea and a cake and then head off for a coastal walk.
-You'll always find your way back to your car, the lighthouse is seen for miles around.
+Take a road trip right down to the southern tip of the sizeable Hook Peninsula in County Wexford for a unique experience.
+The drive takes a little bit of time and some patience, but the journey is rewarding.
+Hook Head Lighthouse is the oldest lighthouse still in operation in Ireland and is a living part of Irish history which can be visited on a guided tour.
+The tower was first erected in the middle ages and stands proud and stout on a rocky shore, which in itself is great for extended walks in the bracing sea air.
+You can climb the tower for the view but the trip inside is more interesting for the insight it offers into the workings of a lighthouse.
+Afterward, enjoy a cup of tea and a cake at the cafe, and then head off for a coastal walk.
+Feel free to walk as far as you like - you'll always find your way back to your car because the lighthouse is seen for miles around.

 Visiting County Wexford and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session ... so why not give it a try?
+Well, you can do as the locals do and plan a night out at the pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
+Ready to hear some music?

 Most sessions start at around 9:30 pm or whenever a few musicians have gathered.